10 Tips for menstrual cup beginners

 A step-by-step guide for first-time menstrual cup users to help get you started.

-Once you’ve purchased a JuJu, you will want to know how to make the move to using your menstrual cup as easy as possible.
-If you are transitioning to the menstrual cup from tampons, it will be easier for you to get a hang of using the JuJu than if you are a pad user.
+Once you’ve purchased a JuJu cup, you will want to know how to make the move to using your menstrual cup as easy as possible.
+If you are transitioning to the menstrual cup from tampons, it will be easier for you to get a hang of using the JuJu cup than if you are a pad user.

 A menstrual cup is worn completely internally and may cause the hymen to tear or cause some discomfort on first use in younger or non-sexually active people.
-Read more on Adolescents and Menstrual Cups if this applies to you.
+Read more on Adolescents and Menstrual Cups or using a menstrual cup as a virgin if this applies to you.

 It’s important to remember all our bodies are different.
 Some people are able to make the switch easily on their first day, whilst for others, it may take more time.
 These tips will ensure that you make a smooth transition.